 To engrave their name in ICC World Cup winners history is a dream of every cricket team and its cricketers.
-And why not it should be, the ICC Cricket World Cup is the biggest and most waited international tournament of One Day International (ODI) cricket.
+And why not it should be, the ICC Cricket World Cup is the biggest and most awaited international tournament of One Day International (ODI) cricket.

 The iconic championship is organized every 4 years by the sport’s governing body – the International Cricket Council (ICC) with first prerequisite rounds leading up to semifinals and followed by a grand finale.